JanDW/wildpeaches/src/_content/posts/2020-11-17-introduction-to-netLogo.md

 title: Introduction to NetLogo
 subtitle: Using Agent-Based Modeling to Study Emergent Systems
 author: John Peach
+lede: I'm going to introduce NetLogo and show you how to write a simple program that has a surprising outcome.
+I won't show the result, so you'll need to download the software and try it yourself.
 tags: [math]
 keywords: [Agent Based Model, Emergent Systems]
 ---

-I'm going to introduce NetLogo and show you how to write a simple program that has a surprising outcome.
-I won't show the result, so you'll need to download the software and try it yourself.

 ## NetLogo

 [NetLogo](https://ccl.northwestern.edu/netlogo/) is a simulation environment for multi-agent systems.
 Agents operate according to a set of rules within their environment.
 For example, the environment might be a grassy area where sheep can graze, and wolves attack and eat the sheep.
 Eating the sheep increases wolf energy allowing them to reproduce as does eating grass for the sheep.